 The Subpaths Failover Groups (SFG) feature can be turned on or off using the tunable dmp sfg threshold.
+The default value of the tunable is 1, which represents that the feature is on.

 To turn off the feature, set the tunable dmp sfg threshold value to 0: